 4. I was so broke, that I was a proficient poacher when I lived in Montana.
 My family ate.

 5. Over dinner one night, Gloria Steinem tried to talk me out of publishing one of my best-selling books, Woman to Woman: From Sabotage to Support, that landed me on every major daytime TV talk show, a cover story on People magazine, features in the Wall Street Journal, Time, News and the National Enquirer–in excess of 1,000 combined TV, radio and print positions.
 Obviously, I didn’t take her advice.
+The book was successful and led me in a direction that lasted over 30 years!

 8. I have made a living with my mouth and words for over 35 years.
 During that time, I’ve had to re-invent myself when my sons died; I died from a medical complication; a partner embezzled $1,000,000 and we lost everything, including home, cars, health; survived cancer; recovered from a brain injury via a speaking gig fall that took away my ability to read for 18 months.
 Yet, I have a good life.
+And finally, I’ve revealed much of it in my 2019 release: When God Says NO-Revealing the Yes When Adversity and Loss Are Present.

 9. When I was 30, I clinically died.
 When I was brought back, I was paralyzed for three months below my waist.
 My second reinvention was to follow.

 10. My favorite foreign rights sale was to Saudi Arabia for The Confidence Factor … a book that was written by yours truly, a woman; and a book that was written for women.
 Not only was it sold once … the publishing company came back and paid to republish after the contract was over.
 Love it!
+And today, my books have been everywhere from the local library to the Nelson Mandela in South Africa PLUS enjoyed foreign rights in 17 countries to date!